yuta-2001/final-silide/slides.md

   <h4 class="font-bold">Improve the response time of bot</h4>
   <p class="text-gray-700 text-sm" style="margin: 0;">
     (Telegram Bot) <br />
-    Our bot had a problem of response time.
-When we send message to user, sometime we need many information (like Current ETH price, Current commission, etc) so our bot need to request so many times.
-That's is because our bot's response time is so late. (when execute order, user needed to wait for 20-30sec).<br />
+    Our bot had a response time issue.
+When sending messages to users, it often required a lot of information (like the current ETH price, current commission, etc.), leading to numerous requests.
+This was the reason for our bot's delayed response time.
+For instance, when executing orders, users had to wait for 20-30 seconds.<br />
-    I needed to fix this problem, so firstly, I investigated another OSS product code, and found what they use.
-And then I introduce that one, I could reduce the response time from 20-30sec => 2sec.<br />
+    To address this issue, I first investigated the code of another OSS product to understand their approach.
+After implementing their solution, I managed to reduce the response time from 20-30 seconds to just 2 seconds.<br />
-    It was so difficult problem for me, but when I success to solve this problem, I was so happy and I could learn a lot of things.
+    It was a challenging problem, but solving it brought me great joy and taught me many things.
   </p>
 </div>